Deadpikle/JNWCollectionView/README.md

 > With the release of OS X 10.11, Apple introduced a new version of `NSCollectionView` with an API similar to `UICollectionView`.
 I recommend using `NSCollectionView` for any new 10.11+ projects.
 This library remains a resource for projects needing backwards compatibility.
 This project has been soft-deprecated.

 ---
+---

+**Important Note:**
+> The `develop` branch is the merge of the `cell-binding`, `drag-drop`, and `insert-delete` branches.
+Each of those branches should be OK to merge from master individually as you need, but if you need/want all three, develop/merge from `develop`.

+---

 `JNWCollectionView` is a modern collection view for the Mac with an extremely flexible API.
 Cells are dequeued and memory usage is kept at a minimum.
 The collection view is layer-backed by default, and performance is highly optimized.